August 19, 2014 § 2 Comments

 It is available as a free download HERE

-Weirdly, I’d penned a very short story a couple of years ago that after watching the video seems to tie up a little…
+Weirdly, I’d penned a very short story a couple of years ago, having never seen this video, but now after watching it seems to tie up a little spookily…

 He rose from his old armchair, in his family croft, sat on the shores of an expanse of sand, perched at the edge of the Atlantic.

 Draining his glass, he slipped off his unknotted boots and thick woolen socks and pulled his navy geansaidh over his head.
 The jumper’s neck rasping at his own, tugging at his ears as it did when he was a young boy.